-Delicate engravings on top of each lamp done makes each of them a work of art .
+Delicate engravings on top of each lamp done by hand makes each of them a work of art .
 The oil lamp / diya is used to store oil that serves as a fuel to the wick.
 Each lamp has a small nozzle which can be unscrewed for inserting the wick.

 In Hindu culture, lighting of a lamp denotes dispelling away of the darkness.
 The lamp, in most Indian languages is called a “Jyoti” or Deepak or Diya and are lit during most celebrations, daily prayers and auspicious occasions.
 When we pray to the Gods and Goddesses by lighting a lamp, the belief is that we will be richly rewarded with tremendous prosperity.

-Set of 2 brass lamps each measuring:
+Set of 12 brass lamps each measuring.

-Height 8 cm x Circumference 22cm | Weight of 2 lamps: 420 grams
+Height 8 cm x Circumference 22cm x Diameter of 6 to 7 cm

-Usage: Fill at least half the lamp with oil and insert the wick .
+Usage: Fill at least half the lamp with mustard oil and insert the wick .
 Once lit, each lamp will burn as long as there is oil in the holder or till wick lasts.